Shotaro Ashino: All Japan Pro Wrestling (2020–present)

 On April 6, Ashino made his debut for All Japan Pro Wrestling where he announced he would make All Japan his "main battlefield".
 On April 30, Ashino made his in-ring debut teaming with a mystery partner, later revealed to be the debuting Yusuke Kodama, against Takao Omori and Hokuto Omori with Ashino and Kodama emerging victorious.
-The following week, Kuma Arashi also joined All Japan and the trio quickly established Enfants Terribles as a force to be reckoned with; they would later be joined by Hokuto Omori and Koji Doi.
+The following week, Kumaarashi also joined All Japan and the trio quickly established Enfants Terribles as a force to be reckoned with; they would later be joined by Hokuto Omori and Koji Doi.
 On June 25, Ashino defeated Yuma Aoyagi in a number one contendership match for the Triple Crown Heavyweight Championship.
 Five days later, Ashino received his shot against Suwama but was defeated.
 In his first Champion Carnival, Ashino earned four points from an available eight through victories over Shuji Ishikawa and Yoshitatsu.
 Although not enough to progress to the finals, his victory over Ishikawa earned him an opportunity to challenge Ishikawa and Suwama for the World Tag Team Championship.
-On October 24, Ashino and Arashi were unsuccessful in their challenge.
+On October 24, Ashino and Kumaarashi were unsuccessful in their challenge.
 Nevertheless, the duo entered their first Real World Tag League together, finishing the tournament with three wins from seven matches and near the bottom of the tournament table.
 On January 24, 2021, Ashino unsuccessfully challenged Suwama for the Triple Crown Heavyweight Championship for a second time.

 On February 23, the members of Enfants Terribles turned on Ashino during a six man tag team match.
 In the post match beatdown, Jake Lee also attacked Ashino and turned on his tag partner Iwamoto with the five men leaving together.

+In August 2025, Ashino formed a stable, "HAVOC", with Oddyssey and Xyon.